Aestero-UI/yonostore-blogs/blogs/safest-indian-gaming-apps.md

 - **Open Privacy Policy**
   Our privacy guidelines mirror industry best practices, giving you full transparency on what data is used and why.

-By starting your search at the [Yono Store homepage](https://yonostore.vercel.app/), you dramatically reduce the risk of installing a fake or compromised app.
+By starting your search at the **[Yono Store](https://yonostore.app/)**, you dramatically reduce the risk of installing a fake or compromised app.
 We curate only those titles that meet our strict security and quality standards.

 ## 7. Best Practices for Safe Mobile Gaming